HOME / DEALER INFO

 Dealer Responsibility

 We want everyone to have a good time.
-Being kind and courteous to customers, fellow dealers, venue staff and organizers is expected and required.
+Therefore, you are expected to be kind and courteous to customers, fellow dealers, venue staff, and organizers.

 Most dealers know the unwritten rules in the community, but here are a few specific items worth noting.

 - Bring enough change.
 Sometimes, customers will give you nothing but $20s.
 We get it.
-Asking for change for $20 or some $1s is part of being in the business.
+Asking for change for a $20 bill or some $1s is part of doing business.
 That’s fine.
-Forgetting to go to the bank and expecting neighbors or show organizers to provide $100 worth of change, however, is a no-no. Just don’t do it.
+However, forgetting to go to the bank and expecting neighbors or show organizers to provide $100 in change is not acceptable.
+Just don’t do it.

 - Do not criticize another dealer’s inventory or prices within earshot of customers (unless it is clearly in good fun and they are in on the joke).

 - Do not poach a customer shopping at someone else’s table.
-If you overhear them ask a dealer about an album or an artist that you happen to have, wait until they are done doing business before letting the customer know that you might have what they are looking for.
+If you overhear a customer ask a dealer about an album or artist you happen to have, wait until the transaction is complete before letting the dealer and/or customer know you might have what they are looking for.

 - Don’t overflow your space.
-A little overflow is fine if it doesn’t hinder your neighbors, but don’t try to cram three tables worth of stuff on and around one table.
-This can create a tripping hazard for customers and can be unfair to fellow dealers who are paying for the space.
+A little overflow is fine if it doesn’t hinder your neighbors, but don’t try to cram three tables’ worth of stuff on and around one table.
+This can create a tripping hazard for customers and be unfair to fellow dealers paying for the space.

 - Treat customers with respect.
 Do not make fun of customers who like bad music.
 We need to sell that, too!
-Some customers can be chatty, humor them as much as possible.
-If a customer is rude, let me know, and I will deal with it.
+Some customers can be chatty, so humor them as much as possible.
+Let me know if a customer is rude, and I will deal with it.

-- If you can help a customer by handing them a card to the next show or send them to a dealer you know will have the album they are looking for, please do so.
-This helps everyone in the end.
+- If you can help a customer by handing them a flyer for the next show or sending them to a dealer you know carries the album they are looking for, please do so.
+This will ultimately help everyone.

 - Help your fellow dealers when you can – give them change for $20, lend them your cart, watch their table while they go to the restroom, etc. We are a community that looks out for each other.
 If that’s not your style, these are not the shows for you.

-- Follow guidelines set forth by organizers.
-Most are listed here or should be common sense.
-Some guidelines may be updated and sent in an email or, as circumstances warrant, in person during an event.
+- Follow the guidelines set forth by organizers.
+Most are listed here, or should be common sense.
+Some policies may be updated and sent via email or, as circumstances warrant, in person at an event.
 Please respect and follow that decision.

-Any flyers or materials distributed to dealers or customers at the show should be approved by FTR Vinyl.
-We’re fine with handing out business cards, helping promote other record shows and stores, and various other things.
-We want our dealers to benefit from interacting with customers and have a table set up for that very thing.
-All materials just need to be approved.
+FTR Vinyl should first approve any flyers or materials distributed to dealers or customers at the show.
+We’re comfortable handing out business cards and promoting other reputable record shows, stores, and related events.
+We want our dealers to benefit from customer interactions, so we have a dedicated table for that purpose.
+All materials need to be approved.
 This only needs to happen once.
-If you run other shows and we have given permission previously, you are good to do so at will.
+If you run other shows and we have previously given permission, you can do so at will.
 If you are putting flyers or cards out for the first time, please ask first.
+Political, religious, or material supporting hate speech or the different treatment of others is strictly prohibited and will not be tolerated.

-We prefer dealers try to stay until the end.
-Unless you have an emergency or a very good reason that you have notified us about, we expect dealers to stay at least until the beginning of the last scheduled hour of the show.
+We want dealers to stay until the end of the show.
+Unless you have an emergency or a very good reason that you have notified us about in advance, dealers can not begin to pack up until the beginning of the last scheduled hour of the show.
+If a show ends at 4 p.m., you may begin organizing and packing at 3 p.m., and take out your first load at 3:30 p.m.
+Please note that some customers arrive late.
 Empty tables are bad for business.
 It’s also bad form to have dealers loading out while customers are still coming in.
+I stop taking admission when the first dealer exits.
+That is money used for advertising, so keep that in mind.

-If you need or want to leave early, please come and see us first.
-If customers are scarce late in the day, we are OK with an early exit if you communicate with us first.
+If you need to leave early, please see us first.
+If customers are scarce late in the day, we are OK with an early exit in the final hour, provided you communicate with us first.
 We know many of you have long drives home.

-We know that everyone can have a bad day, but don’t let a bad day turn into bad judgment.
-On the (hopefully rare) chance that it does, there is a three-strike policy in place.
-If you make a bad judgment call, depending on the severity and guidelines above, you will receive a written warning and/or a first strike.
-If you have one strike and there is no further issue after a year, the slate is clean.
+We know anyone can have a bad day.
+Just don’t let a bad day turn into bad judgment.
+On the (hopefully rare) chance that it does, a three-strike policy is in place.
+If you make a bad judgment call, depending on the severity and guidelines above, you will receive a warning and/or a first strike.
+The slate is clean if you have one strike, and there are no further issues after a year.
 A second violation, however, will receive another strike.
 A third, and you will not be returning to our shows – ever.
+If there is a single incident that continues to escalate, and you refuse to follow instructions, you may receive all three strikes and be asked to leave.
 No one wants it to get to that point, so don’t let it.

-We value our dealers and want a pleasant environment for all.
-Respect each other, our customers, venue staff, and organizers.
+We value our dealers and make every effort to make our shows a pleasant experience for all.
+Please respect each other, our customers, venue staff, and organizers.
 Have fun.
 Make money.
 Talk music.

 If you have any specific questions or concerns, please direct them to Jeremy Bonfiglio at jeremybonfiglio@att.net or text at 574-261-3650.